ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.bshb/README.md

 ## Changelog

+### 0.1.14
+* (holomekc) RoomControlMode types added.
+* (holomekc) Update for js-controller 3.x.x.
+This serializes objects and arrays.
+Please check your logics.

 ### 0.1.13
 * (holomekc) update to api-version 2.1
 * (holomekc) add intrusionDetectionControl folder which contains trigger for alarm system